rajdeeprath/red5-development-series/miscellaneous/sample-cloud-controller/ReadMe.md

 #### Testing Methods During Development

+##### Unit Testing

-It is recommended that you test each method separately (as a single unit) before you test it alongside Stream Manager. **To test your methods locally :**
+It is recommended that you test each method separately (as a single unit) before you test it alongside Stream Manager (integrated testing).

+Code samples demonstrating how to test each relevant method individually, can be found at `src/main/java/com/red5pro/services/cloud/platformname/component/test`.
+Each test class involves testing one controller method with appropriate params.

+The main class that is used to run the test classes is located at `src/main/java/com/red5pro/services/cloud/platformname/component/App.java`.
+Editing the main class in your editor will show you how are tests are layed-out sequentially.

 * Open your Eclipse IDE and create a simple Java Project. `File => New => Project => Java Project`.
 * Click `Next`, name you project and then click `Finish` to create the project.